-An easy and straightforward job for beginners to astrophotography, photographing a meteor shower requires just the most basic equipment…and some patience.
+An easy and straightforward job for beginners, photographing a meteor shower requires just the most basic equipment…and some patience.

 Woosh!
 A very bright meteor crossed the skies of the Romanian countryside, 28 years ago.
 That was enough for the 5-year-old kid I was back then.
 That shooting star got me hooked on astronomy.
 Meteors are some of the most spectacular and easy to see phenomena happening in the sky.
 No matter if they make a wish or not, anyone is impressed when a meteor flashes.

 But what are meteors?